 While it lasts around 1-2 years, it could also last for a couple of more years as it depends on a lot of factors.
 As mentioned above, it is better to keep it in a cool area, but not inside a fridge or a freezer.
 In short, just avoid places that tend to get hot so it would not dry as quickly.
 You also have to make sure that the cap is tightly closed to keep the air out of the tube and avoid dryness.

 The mixtures or compounds used by the company or brand also matters.
 Some last longer because each brand has a different formula for creating its own version of thermal paste.
 You will notice that thermal paste all have different “Watts per meter-Kelvin” measurements.
 This is often referred to as w/mK and it measures the rate of heat transfer to any homogenous material.

-With all these variables, it is hard to say how long a thermal paste could last on a tube but, it generally floats around a year or two.
-This is why it is best to just buy it when you need one.
+With all these variables, it is hard to say how long a thermal paste could last in a tube, but it generally floats around a year or two.
+This is why it is best to just buy it when you need some.